lorenzomarini96/textcounter/README.md

 <img src="https://user-images.githubusercontent.com/55988954/110457149-9ebf0500-80ca-11eb-88ed-6170e939f6b7.png" width="700" />

-Suppose we want to count **how many times a given letter is used in a text file**.
+Suppose we want to count how many times a given letter is used in a text file.
 The fastest way (at least compared to a human being) can be to create a program that, reading an input file, scrolls through all the lines and is able to count the number of words, letters and characters in the text.

-We also would also like to be able to **count the relative frequency** between the various objects analyzed and show a histogram of the frequencies in a more easily readable way.
+We also would also like to be able to count the relative frequency between the various objects analyzed and show a histogram of the frequencies in a more easily readable way.

-It may seem like a useless and somewhat tedious operation, but it can be a useful exercise in learning how to use python for data analysis purposes.
+It may seem like a useless and somewhat tedious operation (certainly for my friends :)), but it can be a useful exercise to learn how to use python for data analysis purposes.

+The textcounter package aims to read an input file and create:

+- the histogram of the occurrences of the **letters**
+- the histogram of the occurrences of the **words**
+- the histogram of the occurrences of the **N** (integer value chosen by the user) **most used words**
+- the histogram of only the **words chosen** by the user

 # Table of Contents

 [Count number of letters](https://github.com/lorenzomarini96/textcounter#count-number-of-letters)